Deep-Symmetry/afterglow/README.md

     snapshot is already passed, just add a usually-nil section which contains information about context, with at least information about when overall effect started; current fade level of this effect, fading in or out, when effect will end.
+Even better: This can be assoc-ed on to the snapshot, without changing the definition in rhythm.clj, since Clojure records are also maps!
   - [ ] Effects which can do their own blending implement an additional interface.
-Otherwise the fade and cue list effects (if they are different), handle it.
+Otherwise the fade and chase effects (if they are different), handle it.
 To fade between direction effects, convert them to pan/tilt numbers, scale between those, then convert back to a direction.